Security best practices for ZIS integrations

 Build and test your integration in a sponsored test account before running it in a customer account.
 This helps prevent accidental data leaks.

 These resources aren't encrypted and are accessible using ZIS APIs.
 Depending on your integration, data in a ZIS config or ZIS link may be accessible in connected systems.
-To store secrets for use in a ZIS flow, use ZIS connections instead.
+To store credentials for use in a ZIS flow, use connections instead.

 Don't include sensitive information in: